 17. OTHER PLANNING PERMISSIONS

-Nothing in this deed shall prohibit or limit the right to develop any part of the Site in accordance with a planning permission (other than the Planning Permission) granted (whether or not on appeal) after the date of this deed
+Nothing in this deed shall prohibit or limit the right to develop any part of the Site in accordance with a planning permission (other than the Planning Permission and the 16/00893/AS permission dated 22 August 2016 (in relation to the Squires Cottages)) granted (whether or not on appeal) after the date of this deed

 18. VAT